The Tragedy of Romeo and Juliet

 Led by Kevin G. Coleman

-This workshop for teachers and teaching artists introduces Shakespeare & Company’s rationale and strategies for creating dynamic, engaging experiences of Shakespeare in the classroom.
+This workshop for teachers, teaching artists and directors introduces Shakespeare & Company’s rationale and strategies for creating dynamic, engaging experiences of Shakespeare in the classroom–and on the stage.

 Download the Registration Form (PDF)

 The six day workshop includes:

 - 36 hours of Professional Development credit

 - Handouts of strategies and rationale for all activities presented

 - Generous time for observations, questions and discussion